CTJ-UT/U-SWIFT-A-Unified-Surface-Wave-Inversion-Framework-with-Transformer/README.md

 ## Contact

-For questions regarding the method or implementation, please contact:
+For questions regarding SiDLIF or its implementation, please contact:

 **Tianjian Cheng**
 Faculty of Geosciences and Engineering